Travel Packing Advice

 only problem with the black wheeled luggage is that half of the population own them.
 Make your luggage easy to identify.

-- We always take a lightweight knapsack whenever we travel anywhere.
+- Bring a Tote - We always take a lightweight knapsack whenever we travel anywhere.
 Use it as carry on luggage

 when you're flying.
 The knapsack goes on all day trips, bus tours and overnight excursions.

-- Roll several garments together rather than packing flat.
-You can fit more in and it distributes the weight more evenly, you may even end up with fewer wrinkles.
+packing flat.
+You can fit more in and it distributes the weight more

-- Lotions, liquids and creams should be packed in sealed zip-lock bags.
+- Protect Clothing from Leaks - Lotions, liquids and creams should be packed in sealed zip-lock bags.
+Empty a little product from full plastic bottles.
+Squeeze

-- Empty a little product from full plastic bottles.
-Squeeze the bottle slightly then place the cap on.
-This allows the contents to expand in flight without letting the
+the bottle slightly then place the cap on.
+This allows the contents to expand in flight without letting the contents ooze out.

-visit your airline's website the day before you leave to get the most recent update of their expectations.
+Additionally, visit your airline's website the day before you leave to get the most recent update of their expectations.

-- Packing double duty items (things that fill more than one need) reduces
+- Choose Wisely - Packing double duty items (things that fill more than one need) reduces

 bulk in your luggage.
 Hair conditioner makes a fabulous shaving cream,